fivexl/golang-radius-server-ldap-with-mfa/README.md

 * `User`        - bind user name that will be used to run LDAP searches when `GroupFilter` is specified.
 Not used otherwise.
 Optional.
 * `Password`    - bind user password that will be used to run LDAP searches when `GroupFilter` is specified.
 Not used otherwise.
 Optional.
 * `BaseDN`      - used to scope down group membership checkes when `GroupFilter` is specified.
 Not used otherwise.
 Optional.
 * `GroupFilter` - LDAP search query that could be used to check user group memebership.
 Or whatever you want to check.
+Use `{{username}}` as a placeholder where to fill in user name.
 Search considered successful if only one entry returned.
 Will not run any searches if not specified.
 Optional.
 Requires - `User`, `Password`, `BaseDN`

 ## DUO section
 Optional section that enables MFA with DUO.
 Read [here](https://duo.com/docs/protecting-applications) how to get credentials